 If not having space is stressing you out, well I have some good news for you!
-Stop stressing, you don’t need a homeschool room.
+Stop stressing, you don’t need a whole room.
 You can homeschool fine with a small space.
-All you have to do is designate a homeschool space, you can definitively make this homeschooling year work.
-Once you designate the homeschool space this will determine how you are going to organize everything.
+All you have to do is designate a space, that your child will be able to do his/her school work, you can definitively make this work.
+Once you designate the space this will determine how you are going to organize everything.
 At first, it can be overwhelming, but don’t let it get to you, start off with just the basic organizing tools.

 You will need a flat sturdy surface to write and do their work.
 If you are able to fit a small table and don’t want to volunteer at the dining table, an easy and functional folding desk can work, or if you need a space saving desk, a wall-mounted drop-leaf folding table.

 But I know mom’s, make it work no matter what so if you can spare the pace to add a computer desk or an adjustable kids’ desk, go ahead and make your kid homeschooling space comfortable.
 If not the kitchen counter or dining table will work just as well.

 Storage options depend on how many kids you have and will be homeschooling.
 Is up to you what works for you and what you can fit in your space.
 You may already have some storage space available or some that you can clean out and repurpose.
 If you’re not sure, don’t stress it!
 Last year I bought my son cube open space shelf so he can have a place to put his uniform and backpack, more like a home cubby.
 This year I will be using it for his textbooks and other school material.
 A 3 tier rolling cart is the #1 essential on everyone’s college dorm list, I can see why.
 This cart is so versatile and can be used for so many school storage solution.
 I just ordered one for my son, this is such a great mobile storage tool for all school supplies.